Twin-width and Transductions of Proper k-Mixed-Thin Graphs

 The \emph{intersection graph} $G$ of a finite collection of sets $\{S_1, \dots, S_n\}$ is a graph in which each set $S_i$ is associated with a vertex $v_i \in V(G)$ (then $S_i$ is the {\em representative} of~$v_i$), and each pair $v_i,v_j$ of vertices is joined by an edge if and only if the corresponding sets have a non-empty intersection, i.e.~$v_iv_j \in E(G) \iff S_i \cap S_j \neq \emptyset$.
 We say that an intersection graph $G$ is {\em proper} if $G$ is the intersection graph of $\{S_1, \dots, S_n\}$ such that $S_i\not\subseteq S_j$ for all $i\not=j\in\{1,\ldots,n\}$.

 A nice example of intersection graphs are {\em interval graphs}, which are the intersection graphs of intervals on the real line.
-More generally, for a fixed graph~$H$, an {\em$H$-graph} is the intersection graph of connected subgraphs of a suitable subdivision $H'$ of the graph~$H$.
+More generally, for a fixed graph~$H$, if $H'$ is a subdivision of $H$, then an {\em$H$-graph} is the intersection graph of the vertex sets of connected subgraphs of $H'$.
 Such an intersection representation is also called an $H$-representation.
 For instance, interval graphs coincide with $K_2$-graphs.
 We can speak also about proper interval or proper $H$-graphs.